-HIE adopts STANAG 6001 as the framework and standard for B3 students.
-This is the scheme used by NATO
+In January 2018, HIE adopted STANAG 6001 as the framework and standard for B3 students.
+This is the scheme used by NATO and some associated countries.

 In Summer 2017, a 3 day event was organized at HIE entitled ‘English in the 21st Century Classroom.’
 Sessions included workshops and seminars as well as informal gatherings.
-Attendees and participants included the staff of HIE, school inspectors, serving teachers and guest speakers.
-More such similar events are likely to be held.
+A second 1 day event on 16th March 2019 was organized by Gerry McKeown and our aim is to make such in-service training events a regular occurrence.

 When BP bought into the offshore gas concession in 2017, the international company also became the operator on the block and is likely to become a significant employer for Mauritanians.
 In Q2 2017 HIE was approached by senior London-based BP, HR with a view to providing English language training for 50 selected government personnel.
-Placement tests conducted in October 2017 and language training got underway in December 2017.
-Under the terms of the contract, each learner will have 120 hours of English and the programme is likely to run till August 2018.
 The learners are from four government ministries and entities.
+Placement tests were conducted in October 2017 and language training got underway in December 2017.
+Under the terms of the contract, each learner had 120 hours of English and the programme ran till August 2018.
+On the success of this programme, BP agreed to sponsor Phase 2 which is scheduled to run till July 2019.